EricDupertuis/EricDupertuis.github.io/about.md

 ## On my spare time

-When I'm not working or deep into my text editor I like playing trying new technologies, working on personal projects, going out with friends riding and fixing motorcycles.
+When I'm not working or deep into my text editor I like trying new technologies, working on personal projects, going out with friends riding and fixing motorcycles.

 ## Contacting Me